The following question was submitted by a Bright Hope Ally. Meggie, from Virginia, asks:

 With the advent of email, Facebook, and other social media, having a relationship with the extreme poor is getting easier.
 To be honest, Bright Hope is still exploring and inventing new ways to build this type of relationship.
 Our prayer wall and invitation to share your own prayer requests in Radiant member’s special Facebook group, is a recent example.

+Starting and maintaining a genuine relationship is one of the best ways to help the poor and needy.
 Crossing cultural and language differences is hard, but we know as you get to know our partner churches and the pastors and people benefiting from your gifts, their lives and struggles and victories get inside you.
 It should be, and maybe one day it will be possible, that you can to use your spiritual giftedness directly for the extreme poor.
 But this is a slow and careful road to travel, so join us for the journey and see what God has in store for you and for Bright Hope in the years to come.

 The question now is, “What are you going to do about it?”